fbenitachen/projects/README.md

 # Python
-Projects of mine - Statistics related areas
+Projects of mine - Statistics and Linear Regression related areas